 Always happy to offer advice whether you are buying from us or not.
-We are also great bike enthusiasts and offer a limited range of services and accessories.

 As you may be aware, the GDPR (General Data Protection Rules) come into force on May 25th 2018.
 This affects all businesses that keep records of contact details for their clients.

 The new rules fit well with our ethos of privacy and honesty.

 We have never, and never will, share any of your details with any other entity.
 We do not store credit card details and we will never contact you outside of the parameters of an existing order.

 To get in touch either send an e mail to to